 The networks are trained on fixed-length light-curve segments ($L=200$) from the three datasets described in Section \ref{sec:data}.
 We apply randomised, stratified 60/20/20 train/validation/test splits for each dataset.
 To properly account for dataset boot-strapping noise---accuracy variations due to the particular choices of data splits---the same random splits are used to test every network, whose accuracies are compared pairwise in splits.
-The standard deviation of the accuracy differences, rather than the accuracy themselves, should then serve as the basis for comparison.
+We emphasise that the standard deviation of the accuracy differences, rather than the standard deviation of the accuracy themselves, should then serve as the basis for comparison of the accuracies.
+This is because accuracy variations for a given network and dataset are largely dominated by the boot-strapping noise due to train/test partitioning, and thus would be an overestimation of the variances solely attributed to the networks.
 Within each split, each full light-curve is divided into sequences of length 200 in temporal order and transformed into phase-space with respect to the period provided in the catalogs.
 Compared to random sampling, subdividing by temporal order preserves the irregular samplings which resemble how data is accumulated.
 Each segment is then individually normalised (zero-mean and unit variance) while measurement times are rescaled by the period into phase ([0, 1]).
-The measurement phase intervals $\Delta\Vec{\phi}$ are fed together with the rescaled light curve as inputs to the network.
+The measurement phase intervals $\Delta\pmb{\phi}$ between successive data points are fed together with the rescaled light curve as inputs to the network.
 The mean and standard deviation of each light curve segment, along with $\log(p)$, are concatenated to the network output layer as auxiliary inputs.
 We perform extensive hyperparameter optimisation for each pair of network and dataset (see Appendix \ref{sec:hyperops}).

 As shown in Table \ref{table:vs}, the improvements of the iTCN and the iResNet from their respective non-invariant baselines, as well as the RNNs, are significant by more than 5-$\sigma$ in most cases, demonstrating the advantages of enforcing cyclic-permutation invariance.
 The improvements in classification accuracies correspond to reductions in overall error rates by between 4\% to 22\%, depending upon the non-invariant baseline and the dataset.